Himalayan cuckoo

-The Himalayan cuckoo (Cuculus saturatus) is a species of cuckoo in the genus Cuculus.
-It breeds from the Himalayas eastward to southern China and Taiwan.
+The Himalayan cuckoo or Oriental cuckoo (Cuculus saturatus) is a brooding parasitic bird that is part of the Cuculidae family.
+The species breeds from the Himalayas eastward to southern China and Taiwan.
 It migrates to southeast Asia and the Greater Sunda Islands for the winter.

 It was formerly known as "Oriental cuckoo" and contained several subspecies found over most of Asia.
 In 2005, it was determined that this "species" consists of three distinct lineages: